-Use as much vertical space as possible | My biggest tip for getting the most out of small laundry rooms is to maximize the use of vertical space.
+My biggest tip for getting the most out of small laundry rooms is to maximize the use of vertical space.
 By using all of that wall space you can minimize clutter on the surfaces and on the ground.
 By adding the open shelves here with baskets, I was able to store things like our iron, dryer balls, and extra rags.
 These are all items that would be overflowing out of the single cabinet.

-In fact, use all the available space you have | I say this because I think we often forget about little nooks and crannies that for sure be great space in small rooms.
+I say this because I think we often forget about little nooks and crannies that for sure be great space in small rooms.
 We didn’t have a hamper at all in our laundry room before this makeover.
 When I had dirty towels from the kitchen I would just set them on top of the washer.
 By using the space between the washer and dry to add a hamper I now have a place to toss dirty towels and clothes without cluttering up my washer or taking them upstairs.
 This seems like a really simple fix to a silly problem but it has been helpful.

 A pull-down drying rack would be ideal in a small laundry room.
 We didn’t have the wall space for a pull-down drying rack so, instead, I added this swing drying arm that is a great alternative for a small laundry room.
 It can hold a shirt or two at a time or several delicate items.
 We have a standing drying rack that I use weekly for my other clothing that needs to be air-dried.

-Decant items into appropriate containers | Laundry soap and fabric softener don’t always come in the most convenient packaging.
+Laundry soap, fabric softener, and other laundry essentials don’t always come in the most convenient packaging.
 When you can, decant these items into containers that are more appropriate for your space.
 We use detergent pods and the container doesn’t fit properly in the cabinet.
 I decant the pods into the little jars I have on the shelving.
 It’s more easily accessible in this space and it’s prettier too.
 I put all of our laundry supplies in miscellaneous baskets.